-13h30-15h00 CAG SYMPOSIUM Duluth Therapeutics in IBD: Past, present and future Learning Objectives: At the end of this session participants will be able to: 1.
-Identify appropriate (and/or inappropriate) use of steroids and immunosuppressants in the treatment of IBD.
-2. Describe optimal use of biologic therapies in the treatment of IBD.
-3. Recognize the role of a personalized approach to treatment of IBD.
-Co-Chairs: Alain Bitton, McGill University and Sharyle Fowler, University of Saskatchewan Should We Still Be Using Steroids and Immunosuppressants to Treat IBD? - John Marshall, McMaster University Current and Upcoming Biologics for Treating IBD Subrata Ghosh, University of Calgary The Future of IBD Therapy: A personalized approach Marla Dubinsky, Mount Sinai Hospital, New York - CAG co-developed this program with Janssen Inc. to achieve scientific integrity, objectivity and balance -
+13h30-15h00 CAG SYMPOSIUM Duluth

+Therapeutics in IBD: Past, present and future

+- 1. Identify appropriate (and/or inappropriate) use of steroids and immunosuppressants in the treatment of IBD. - 2.
+Describe optimal use of biologic therapies in the treatment of IBD. - 3.
+Recognize the role of a personalized approach to treatment of IBD.

+Co-Chairs: Alain Bitton, McGill University and Sharyle Fowler, University of Saskatchewan

+- Should We Still Be Using Steroids and Immunosuppressants to Treat IBD?
+John Marshall, McMaster University - Current and Upcoming Biologics for Treating IBD Subrata Ghosh, University of Calgary - The Future of IBD Therapy: A personalized approach Marla Dubinsky, Mount Sinai Hospital, New York - CAG co-developed this program with Janssen Inc. to achieve scientific integrity, objectivity and balance -